 - Wakame Seaweed

-- Onsen Tamago: It's a half-cooked egg.
-Place eggs in boiled water and leave for 15 -20 minutes to cook slowly.
+- Onsen Tamago - A half-boiled egg.
+Place eggs in boiled water and leave for 15-20 minutes to cook slowly

-- Aburaage: Thin deep-fried tofu.
-Bake on both sides with a toaster.
+- Aburaage - Thin deep-fried tofu.
+Bake on both sides with a toaster to make it crispy

 - Nori sheet